psrc/luv/QC/README.md

 Note that the above step need Opus to be installed.

-To view results, navigate to the internal shiny server front page and open the 'LUV Dashboard' app.
+To view results, navigate to the internal shiny server front page and open the LUV Dashboard app.

-For running additional QC not available through the LUV Dashboard, some scripts perform comparisons of the current run (defined in  'QC\_RUN1') with other runs, which should be defined in 'QC\_RUN2' as comma-separated character string.
+For running additional QC not available through the LUV Dashboard app, some scripts perform comparisons of the current run (defined in  'QC\_RUN1') with other runs, which should be defined in 'QC\_RUN2' as comma-separated character string.
 Also in inputs.txt, the entry 'QC\_NAME' defines a directory where QC results are stored, and thus has the potential of overwriting existing results.

 For running only a subset of the scripts and other options, see next section.
 For an interactive visualization, see Section "Viewing Results".